 Participants of this 2021 Service Growth Benchmark will be able to get access to the following research outcomes:

-Receive your individual Service Growth Benchmark report
+of the Service Growth Benchmark report - available

 The focus is on the Manufacturing such as machine building , medical equipment, or any other equipment manufacturers that provide technical services and have the objective to grow their service revenue in a profitable and sustainable way.